Heke by The Mico

-Reek is a servant in service to House Bolton.
+Reek is a man-at-arms in service to House Bolton.
 His real name may be Heke.
-He is the personal servant of Ramsay Snow.
+Reek is the personal servant of Ramsay Snow.
 He is reportedly never far from his master, and is almost as renowned for his cruelty as Ramsay is, and appears to practice necrophilia.
 Due to his stench, he is rumored to never bathe.

-According to Roose Bolton, Reek always smelled appalling, apparently born with that condition.[N 1] The smallfolk said his smell was a curse from the gods.
-To try to hide the smell, Reek would bathe three times a day, and wore flowers in his hair, but nothing helped.
-In another futile attempt to get rid of his smell, Reek doused himself with perfume stolen from Roose's wife Bethany.
+According to Lord Roose Bolton, Reek always smelled appalling, apparently born with that condition.[N 1] To try to hide the smell, Reek bathed three times a day and wore flowers in his hair, but nothing helped.
+Reek once doused himself with perfume stolen from Roose's second wife, Bethany.
 When he was caught and whipped, even his blood smelled bad, according to Roose.
-Reek tried it again a year later, this time drinking the perfume, and almost died.
-Although a maester diagnosed the stench as the result of some sickness, Reek was otherwise healthy and strong.
-No one in the Dreadfort could stand to be near him, not even horses, so he slept in a sty with the pigs.
+Reek tried it again a year later, this time almost dying from drinking the perfume.
+Although Maester Uthor diagnosed the stench as the result of some sickness, Reek was otherwise healthy and strong.
+No one in the Dreadfort could stand to be near him, so he slept in a pig sty.

 When Ramsay's mother came to the Dreadfort and asked for a servant to help her raise her unruly and wild son, Roose gave her Reek as a jape.
 However, Ramsay and Reek became inseparable.
-Roose often wonders if Reek corrupted Ramsay, or if Ramsay corrupted Reek.
 According to Roose, Reek never had any training in arms, though he was Ramsay's tutor in martial prowess, which explains Ramsay's vicious and overly aggressive style of swordsmanship.

 A Clash of Kings

-On her way home from the harvest feast, Lady Donella is abducted by Ramsay Bolton and forced to marry him that very day, although he is young enough to be her son.
-He subsequently styles himself Lord Hornwood.
-Ramsay locks Lady Donella in a tower, where she starves to death.
+On her way back to Hornwood, Donella is abducted by Ramsay and forced to marry him.
+Calling himself Lord of the Hornwood, Ramsay locks Donella in a tower, where she starves to death.
 It is said that Reek participated in the crime.